SaltusDev/saltus-framework/README.md

 	* Control labels
 	* Associate with any existing post type

+### Requirements

+Saltus Framework requires PHP 7.0+

 ## Getting Started

 ### Demo

-Refer to the [Framework Demo](https://github.com/SaltusDev/framework-demo) for a complete plugin example.
+Refer to the [Framework Demo](https://github.com/SaltusDev/framework-demo) for a complete plugin example and to the [Wiki](https://github.com/SaltusDev/saltus-framework/wiki) for complete documentation.

 Once the framework is included in your plugin, you can initialize it the following way: